William P. Moseley: Politics

-In 1865 he was a delegate at the Virginia black convention and then, after receiving around 75% of the votes to do so, represented Goochland County at the Virginia Constitutional Convention from December 3, 1867 until April 17, 1868.
+In 1865 he was a delegate at the Virginia black convention and then, after receiving around 75% of the votes to do so, represented Goochland County at the Virginia Constitutional Convention from December 3, 1867, until April 17, 1868.

 At the convention he was appointed initially to the Committee on the Elective Franchise and Qualifications for Office and later assigned to the Committee on Military Affairs.

 After the ratification of the new constitution he easily won against the other white Conservative candidate to represent Fluvanna, Goochland and Powhatan counties in the new Senate.
 Moseley was elected to the Virginia Senate serving from 1869 to 1871.
 He was appointed to the Committee on Banks serving in the lowest rank seat.
 He voted to ratify the Fifteenth Amendment to the United States Constitution and also on the controversial act Funding Act of 1871.

 After serving just the one term he did not run for the next term but did remain active in politics and made an attempt to gain the nomination for the Goochland County seat in the Virginia House of Delegates but lost out to Henry Turpin his brother-in-law.
-He made another run for the state senate in 1873 running as an independent Republican after failing to get the Republican nomination, however he withdrew to avoid spiting the Republican ticket.
+He made another run for the state senate in 1873 ,running as an independent Republican after failing to get the Republican nomination, however he withdrew to avoid splitting the Republican ticket.

-The Republicans of Goochland county endorsed him to run for the seventh congressional district of Virginia and he accepted.
+The Republicans of Goochland county endorsed him to run for the seventh congressional district of Virginia, and he accepted.

 At that time he was described as being "a colored man of respectable and reputable character" as well as being "a fair and just man".

-There was conflict within the Republican party and Moseley was asked to withdraw from the race in the interest of party harmony.
+There was conflict within the Republican party, and Moseley was asked to withdraw from the race in the interest of party harmony.

 To this end a resolution was unanimously adopted and published formally asking for his withdrawal.

 He failed to get the nomination for Congress as a Republican as he lost out to the Readjuster Party candidate John Paul who won and served from 1881 to 1883.